Growing Better Tomatoes with Less Water

 The UCSC researchers teamed up with scientists from Oregon State University, who are conducting similar trials in central Oregon to find the traits that help tomatoes deal with droughts.
 “Our aim for this data is that breeders will use it to develop new tomato varieties for dry farming,” says Matthew Davis, a plant scientist at the Dry Farming Accelerator Program at Oregon State.

-These trials are some of the first technical research into the traits that make “Early Girl” tomatoes special.
-Pitterman says that getting to use scientific skillsets to find out how these plants thrive without water is one of the two most rewarding parts of the research.
+These trials are some of the first technical research into the traits that make “Dirty Girl” tomatoes special.
+Pittermann says that getting to use scientific skillsets to find out how these plants thrive without water is one of the two most rewarding parts of the research.
 The other benefit?
 Getting to taste the experimental crops.